-- Do not develop, provide or use AI systems and services for the purpose of unjustly manipulating or on the precondition of manipulating human emotions at the unconscious level, such as decision-making and cognition. - When developing, providing or using an AI system or service, pay necessary attention and take necessary countermeasures against the risk of excessive reliance on AI, such as automation bias. - Pay attention to AI utilization that might instigate biased information or values and unwillingly limit the options that should be originally available to people including AI Business Users, such as a filter bubble. - Carefully handle AI outputs, especially when they can be relevant to procedures that might significantly affect the society, such as elections and decision-making in a community.
+- [Relevant contents (repeat of contents of the main part)] - Do not develop, provide or use AI systems and services for the purpose of unjustly manipulating or on the precondition of manipulating human emotions at the unconscious level, such as decision-making and cognition. - When developing, providing or using an AI system or service, pay necessary attention and take necessary countermeasures against the risk of excessive reliance on AI, such as automation bias88. - Pay attention to AI utilization that might instigate biased information or values and unwillingly limit the options that should be originally available to people including AI Business Users, such as a filter bubble. - Carefully handle AI outputs, especially when they can be relevant to procedures that might significantly affect the society, such as elections and decision-making in a community.

-- As a countermeasure against the risk of excessive reliance on AI for automation bias, etc., it is useful to ask AI Providers to alert AI Business Users and non-business users. - For example, it is useful to consider serendipity (accidental or unexpected discoveries) as a countermeasure to filter bubbles. - Specifically, the use of a variety of information sources and the review of algorithms, etc. - In cases where it can be relevant to procedures that might significantly affect the society, such as elections and decision-making in a community, it is useful, for example, to make final decisions by humans or to evaluate AI systems from an ethical perspective rather than from a technical perspective. - Regarding "(3) Countermeasures against disinformation"

-Generative AI has enabled everyone to forge fake information that seems to be true and fair, so recognize the increasing risk of destabilizing and confusing the society through disinformation, misinformation, and biased information generated by AI, and take necessary countermeasures.
+- As a countermeasure against the risk of excessive reliance on AI for automation bias, etc., it is useful to ask AI Providers to alert AI Business Users and non-business users. - ➢ For example, it is useful to consider serendipity (accidental or unexpected discoveries) as a countermeasure to filter bubbles. - Specifically, the use of a variety of information sources and the review of algorithms, etc. - In cases where it can be relevant to procedures that might significantly affect the society, such as elections and decision-making in a community, it is useful, for example, to make final decisions by humans or to evaluate AI systems from an ethical perspective rather than from a technical perspective. - Regarding "(3) Countermeasures against disinformation" [Relevant contents (repeat of contents of the main part)] - Generative AI has enabled everyone to forge fake information that seems to be true and fair, so recognize the increasing risk of destabilizing and confusing the society through disinformation, misinformation, and biased information generated by AI, and take necessary countermeasures.89

-- For example, in addition to guardrails such as fact checking (a mechanism for verifying authenticity, investigating the truthfulness and accuracy of factual statements, and reporting the results of verification), it is useful to indicate that the product is a product of generative AI. - Regarding "(4) Ensuring diversity/inclusion" - [Relevant contents (repeat of contents of the main part)] - In addition to ensuring fairness, to prevent information poverty or digital poverty and allow more people to enjoy the benefits of AI, pay attention to make it easy for socially vulnerable people to use AI.
+- For example, it is useful to indicate that the product is a product of generative AI to ensure the appropriate use of AI outputs. - Regarding "(4) Ensuring diversity/inclusion" [Relevant contents (repeat of contents of the main part)] - In addition to ensuring fairness, to prevent information poverty or digital poverty and allow more people to enjoy the benefits of AI, pay attention to make it easy for socially vulnerable people to use AI.

-- For example, universal design, ensuring accessibility, education and follow-up to relevant stakeholders are useful. - Regarding "(5) Providing user support" [Relevant contents (repeat of contents of the main part)] - To the extent reasonable, provide information on the functions of AI systems and services and peripheral technologies, and make available the function to provide information in a timely and appropriate manner to determine opportunities for selection.
+- For example, universal design, ensuring accessibility, education and follow-up to relevant stakeholders are useful. - Regarding "(5) Providing user support" [Relevant contents (repeat of contents of the main part)]

-&lt;sup>75 Refers to a phenomenon in which automated systems or technologies are excessively trusted or depended on when humans make judgments and decisions.
+88 Refers to a phenomenon in which automated systems or technologies are excessively trusted or depended on when humans make judgments and decisions.